 Much like the fraternal word family, the meaning of ‘carry’ unites one group of words that demonstrative well the different changes to the sound *bʰ.
 Latin ferō, English bear (as well as born and birth) and Sanskrit भरति (bhárati) can be joined by the Greek verb φέρω (phérō) ‘I carry’.
 This gives us the same set of related sounds as before: English [b], Latin [f], Sanskrit [bʱ] and Greek [pʰ].
 English gets many words from φέρω too, such as amphora, metaphor and Christopher, which all have connections to carrying things.

 The third sound correspondence, between English [g] and Greek [kʰ], can identify a Greek partner for the word goose (part of the Germanic inheritance of English) – namely χήν (khḗn).
 Sure enough, this means ‘goose’ and it is worth noting that English has lost the [n] sound still present in both Greek χήν and German Gans.
 Quite why this happened in English is a whole other story, perhaps something for another post.
 The correspondence between [g] and [kʰ] can also explain why one Twitter linguist once made the outrageous claim that grime and Christ are related words in English.
-Christ, as a borrowing from Greek χριστός (khristós), is ‘the anointed one’ and the word derives from the verb χρίω (khríō) ‘I smear, anoint’.
+Christ, a borrowing of Greek χριστός (khristós), is ‘the anointed one’ and the word derives from the verb χρίω (khríō) ‘I smear, anoint’.
 I reckon we can add the word cream to this group too, coming as it does from Greek χρῖσμα (khrîsma).

 How about those short English verbs already mentioned, do, go and be?
 The wonderful English verb do comes from Old English dōn, which notably could mean not only ‘do’ or ‘make’, but also ‘put’ (a meaning that survives in the verbs don ‘put on’ and doff ‘put off’).
 To find a Greek cognate, we first change the [d] of dōn into *dʰ.
 Then we change this into [tʰ] or the letter θ.
 Is there a Greek word with a similar meaning that begins with θ?